-For the year ended January 31, 2021, the Company incurred a net loss of \$237,520 (January 31, 2020 - \$60,071), earned cash from operations of \$110,793 (January 31, 2020 - used cash of \$70,248), and as at January 31, 2021, had an accumulated deficit of \$2,970,847 (January 31, 2020 - \$2,713,327) and a working capital deficit of \$199,544 (January 31, 2020 - \$759,700).
 The business of exploring for minerals involves a high degree of risk and there can be no assurance that current exploration programs will result in profitable mining operations.
 The recoverability of the carrying value of exploration properties and the Company's continued existence is dependent upon the preservation of its interest in the underlying properties, the discovery of economically recoverable reserves and the achievement of profitable operations, which may rely upon the ability of the Company to raise alternative financing and/or the Company's ability to dispose of its interests on an advantageous basis.
 These circumstances comprise a material uncertainty which may lend significant doubt as to the ability of the Company to continue as a going concern.
 Changes in future conditions could require material write-downs of the carrying values.

-On May 26, 2021, the Company announced that it is undertaking a non brokered financing (the "Private Placement") comprising up to 18,482,600 units (the "Units") at a price of \$0.14 per Unit for gross proceeds of \$2,587,564.

-Funds managed by institutional groups together with high net worth investors have agreed to purchase 10,500,000 Units in the Private Placement.
-Each Unit of the Private Placement will consist of one common share of the Company (the "Common Share") and one share purchase warrant (the "Warrant").
-Each Warrant will entitle the holder to purchase one additional Common Share for a period of 18 months from closing of the Private Placement at a price of \$0.21
+On June 9, 2021, the Company announced the closing of a non-brokered private placement whereby 20,349,965.
+Units at a price of \$0.14 per unit were issued for gross proceeds of \$2,848,995.
+The Company paid \$14,710 in finders' fees.
+The units were comprised of one common share of the Company and one share purchase warrant which can be exercised for a period of 18 months from closing of the private placement at a price of \$0.21 per warrant.